 de Pasquale: I think bowings are important when there is a solo part for the section.
 When it’s in the turmoil of the orchestral fortissimo, I don’t think it matters when you change the bow.
 Stokowski, the conductor, was very influential in asking people to play different bowings.
 He was famous for that, but I always thought that in section solos where you have to play with the violins sometimes, we should try to take the same bowings and fingerings.

 This concludes part 1 of our interview with editor Joseph de Pasquale.
-In the next installment, Mr. de Pasquale will continue our discussion on orchestras and share with us his personal and professional experiences with conductors.
+In the next installment, Mr. de Pasquale continues our discussion on orchestras and share with us his personal and professional experiences with conductors.
 Stay tuned!